North Coast Regional Botanic Garden: The Sensory Garden

 Opened in June 2022 the new glasshouse has a tropical house kept at around 32C for plants from tropical climates and a shade house for ferns and other shade loving plants.
 The glasshouse has a wide variety of orchids, bromeliads, ferns, Anthuriums, Taro and other plants.

 Eastern Australian Native Flora

 The Eastern Australian Native Flora contains plants from areas with a similar climate to Coffs Harbour.
 These are mostly from the north coast heathland, coastal areas of New South Wales and sections of Queensland with a climate similar to Coffs harbour.

 Exotic Collection

 The exotic collection contains plants from overseas with a similar climate to Coffs Harbour, mostly from regions approximately 30 degrees north or south of the equator.

 Rainforest

 The Rainforest area was planted in 1987 and contains about 350 species.

 Japanese Friendship Garden

 The Japanese friendship garden was constructed with advice from gardeners from the Botanic Gardens in Sasebo, Coffs Harbour's sister city in Japan.

 Facilities

-Picnic areas, a mangrove board walk, sensory gardens, toilets, glass houses and wheelchair access.
+Picnic areas, sensory gardens, toilets, glass houses and wheelchair access.

+The Leaf & Bean Cafe is open from 9am to 3pm, seven days a week.
+Picnic baskets and catering options available.